hanpama/orm1/README.md

 ### AutoMappingBuilder

 - **`@auto.mapped(**kwargs)`**
   Decorator to register and configure an entity’s mapping.
-Configuration options include specifying the table name, primary key, parental key, field configurations, and child (relationship) configurations.
+Configuration options include specifying the table name, primary key (single or composite), parental key, field configurations, and child (relationship) configurations.

 - **`auto.build()`**
   Build and return all entity mappings based on the registered configurations.